 b.Databases that do not update successfully are shown with a red background and the tooltip of the row shows the error message.
 Expand the row to see exactly what update caused the error.

 Note: Significant updates may need an extended connection.
-If a timeout issue occurs, extending the timeout may be needed as shown in the Connection String Options section of the help article Connecting EQuIS Professional To a Database.
+If a timeout issue occurs, extend the timeout, as shown in Connecting EQuIS Professional To a Database.

 3.Repeat the update process.